From daily The Morning Star in Britain:

 The US president is careful to couch his disregard for the environment in terms of US workers’ jobs, but, in reality, he is repaying the campaign backing received from the US transnational corporations that run the energy industries, especially the cut-throat coal companies that despoil the countryside as they destroy the atmosphere.

-His backward-looking approach will delight Big Energy shareholders
+His backwards-looking approach will delight Big Energy shareholders

 in the short term but do nothing for long-term employment hopes for workers in the US.